sampsyo/cs6120/content/blog/2019-10-23-global-value-numbering/index.md

   print x3;
 ```

 Having unique variable assignments is enormously helpful in implementing optimization---most industrial-strength compilers, including [LLVM][] and [GCC][], rely on it internally.
 We followed a standard algorithm to convert Bril programs to SSA form.

 The first pass inserts `phi` nodes wherever control flow merges multiple variable definitions.
 We determine this condition by computing the [_dominance frontier_][domf] (essentially, boundaries in the control flow graph where control flow can recombine) for every basic block.
 For every block in the dominance frontier of every variable, we insert a `phi` node with as many arguments as there are predecessors to the block.
 One bug we hit with this part of the implementation was realizing that we only should insert `phi` nodes at the dominance frontier for variables that we assigned to multiple times.
 For convenience of later analysis, we also augmented the base algorithm to track which basic blocks (or source) each `phi` argument originated from (for the above example, our generated `phi` would be `x3 : int = phi x1 x2 left right;`)

 The second pass is a recursive renaming algorithm that uses a stack to determine the correct version of a variable name for every point in the program.
 The trickiest part of implementing this algorithm was traversing the basic blocks in the correct order.

 The high level algorithm specifies that you should recursively traverse the children of each block in the dominator tree.
-However, we found that not only did we ned to traverse the children, but we needed to traverse them _in order_ relative to the control flow graph.
+However, we found that not only did we need to traverse the children, but we needed to traverse them _in order_ relative to the control flow graph.
 In particular, Bril’s ecosystem already had a utility for getting the dominators of every block.
 To get the dominance tree, we calculated the transitive reduction of this relation.
 Our implementation additionally extends the dominance tree such that every list of children was ordered relative to a reverse post-order traversal of the control flow graph.

 In later testing (using an example, `test/gvn/constant-folding-tau-example.bril`, ported from the [class notes of Prof. Mooly Sagiv of Tel Aviv University)][tau], we found one minor bug with our SSA implementation.
 Bril programs do not have a type checker and are aggressively dynamic: it’s perfectly valid to assign to a variable in one branch of a conditional but not the other.
 The base SSA algorithm does not account for this, so we fail to properly rename in the second step of our algorithm.
 For now, we work around this case by assigning a default value to to the variable before we branch.

 [ssa]: https://en.wikipedia.org/wiki/Static_single_assignment_form
 [llvm]: https://llvm.org/docs/tutorial/OCamlLangImpl7.html